1. Tower of London

 They come from all corners of the world, and illustrate the evolution of human culture.

 The museum's treasures are arranged into different departments, with the Department of Ancient Egypt and Sudan holding the most comprehensive collection of Egyptian antiquities outside Cairo's Egyptian Museum, and the Department of Greek and Roman Antiquities alone holding over 100,000 objects.

 Highlights of the museum’s collection include:

 - the Rosetta Stone, dating from 196 BC, which records a decree issued during the reign of the Egyptian King Ptolemy V. The stone is famous because the decree is recorded in three languages - Greek, Demotic and Egyptian hieroglyphics - and was key in deciphering hieroglyphics.

 - a Mummy of Cleopatra from Thebes,

-- the controversial Elgin Marbles (aka the Parthenon sculptures), removed from Athen's Parthenon by the 7th Earl of Elgin between 1801 and 1812 and shipped to England.
+- the controversial Elgin Marbles (aka the Parthenon sculptures), removed from the Parthenon of Athens by the 7th Earl of Elgin between 1801 and 1812 and shipped to England.

 - the Cyrus cylinder,

 - an Ancestral figure from Easter Island, and